Skip to content

 Rules Engine

-The audit tool uses 48 deterministic rules across 11 categories: concentration risk, capital adequacy, asset quality, liquidity, earnings, interest rate risk, multi-quarter trends, portfolio-level analysis, and three attestation categories (IIA, BSA/AML, ACFE).
-Every rule maps to a specific regulatory citation (e.g., FDIC FIL-104-2006 for CRE concentration, 12 CFR 324 for capital adequacy).
+The audit tool uses deterministic rules across categories including concentration risk, capital adequacy, asset quality, liquidity, earnings, interest rate risk, multi-quarter trends, portfolio-level analysis, and attestation areas (BSA/AML, internal audit, fraud controls).
+Every rule maps to a specific regulatory citation (e.g., FDIC FIL-23-064 (2023) for CRE concentration, 12 CFR 324 for capital adequacy).
 Rules are not AI-driven — they are hard-coded threshold comparisons that fire when a metric exceeds a known regulatory boundary.

 Rule performance is validated through backtesting against 10 years of historical FDIC data cross-referenced with enforcement outcomes.
 This validation measures hit rate, lift over base rate, and lead time before adverse events.